-Covid Patient Recovery Alliance
+COVID Patient Recovery Alliance

-The COVID-19 Patient Recovery Alliance is a multi-sector collaboration with the mission to support the energy and innovation of government and private-sector leaders as they care for individuals with long-COVID-19– those patients with long-term health consequences from COVID-19 infection.
+The COVID-19 Patient Recovery Alliance is a multi-sector collaboration with the mission to support the energy and innovation of government and private-sector leaders as they care for individuals with long-COVID-19 – those patients with long-term health consequences from COVID-19 infection.

 As our nation continues to combat the spread of COVID-19, more and more patients have been helped, but find they have not fully healed.
-These patients have “recovered” but not restored to full health.
+These patients have “recovered” but have not been restored to full health.
 For them, being at home is just the start of a new and protracted period of uncertainty as they wrestle with ongoing symptoms and clinical needs that seem to be chronic.
 This is informally known as “long-COVID.”

 Our Alliance is a multi-sector group of leaders across the health care sector marshaling our resources in a coordinated effort to collect evidence, analyze data, and consider an array of resources and support services targeted at patients experiencing long-COVID.
 We are developing national solutions that link diverse data sources, inform the development of models of care, and help ensure adequate payment for the care of key patient cohorts.